Skip to content

 # Create a batch.

-event_data_batch: EventDataBatch = await conn.create_batch(partition_key=partition_key)
+event_data_batch: EventDataBatch = await evhub_conn.create_batch(partition_key=partition_key)

 # Add events to the batch.